 The expanding market for natural remedies and herbal supplements is set to reach over $100 billion by the year 2017, and $300 billion by 2022, according to a study from Global Industry Analysts.
+This makes it a better time than ever to start a supplement company.

 Dietary supplements are playing an increasing role in the market for nutrition since the benchmark for quality standards in the industry were solidified through the Current Good Manufacturing Practices set by the Food and Drug Administration for dietary supplements.